nsshommo/jaycuthrell.github.io/resume/index.md

 title: "Jay Cuthrell's Resum&eacute;"
 ---

-<a href="http://eepurl.com/bdG70r">Please subscribe for detailed versions of this document.</a>
+<a href="http://eepurl.com/bdG70r">UPDATE: Please subscribe for detailed versions of this document.</a>

 ##Summary